 What to do if your home floods and how to prevent flooding.

-If you have a problem with flooding, please contact our Pollution team using the contact details on this page.
+If you have a problem with flooding, please contact our environmental health team using the contact details below.

 If you have an urgent problem, we will visit you immediately or within three working days for non-urgent problems.

 If the problem is our responsibility to fix, we will arrange for remedial work to be carried out.
 If we can't help, we will advise you who can.

 If you need to contact us out of normal working hours, please contact our out-of-hours service.
 You can find more details about how to do this on our contacting us in an emergency page.

 We have a limited number of sandbags that we can issue where there is an imminent threat of flooding to your home.
 If you are worried about flooding, please call our environmental health team using the contact details below.
 If there is another emergency, this line may be busy, but we will deal with your call as quickly as we can.

 Damage to your home